linuxserver/docker-openssh-server/README.md

 If `PUBLIC_KEY` or `PUBLIC_KEY_FILE` variables are set, they will automatically be added to `authorized_keys`.
 If not, the keys can manually be added to `/config/.ssh/authorized_keys` and the container should be restarted.
 Removing `PUBLIC_KEY` or `PUBLIC_KEY_FILE` variables from docker run environment variables will not remove the keys from `authorized_keys`. `PUBLIC_KEY_FILE` can be used with docker secrets.

-We provide the ability to set and allow password based acces via the `PASSWORD_ACCESS` and `USER_PASSWORD` variables, though we as an organization discourage using password auth for public facing ssh endpoints.
+We provide the ability to set and allow password based access via the `PASSWORD_ACCESS` and `USER_PASSWORD` variables, though we as an organization discourage using password auth for public facing ssh endpoints.

 Connect to server via `ssh -i /path/to/private/key -p PORT USER_NAME@SERVERIP`